Hiwonder-docs/Jetson-Orin-Nano/source/docs/7_AI_Fundamental_Course.md

 ### 7.4.1 Introduction

-Firstly, import MediaPipe’s selfie segmentation model, and obtain the live camera feed by subscribing to the topic messages.
+Firstly, import MediaPipe's selfie segmentation model, and obtain the live camera feed by subscribing to the topic messages.
 Next, perform the image flipping processing, and drawn the segmentation map on the background image.
 To improve the segmentation around the edges, apply bilateral filtering.
 Finally, replace the virtual background with a virtual one.

 ### 7.4.2 Operation Steps